Indiana Behavioral Health Access Program for Youth

 No, this program is designed as a consultation service that supports primary care providers in managing the care of their patients.
 If someone is interested in accessing Riley Hospital for Children’s Child and Adolescent Psychiatry clinical services, please call 317-944-8162.

 Is it appropriate to call when my patient is in crisis?

 If a patient is currently in crisis or imminent danger, call 911.
 If a patient is not in imminent danger, program consultants are available to discuss best practices for treatment and support.

 Can someone else from my office call to set up a consultation?

 Yes, any clinic staff member may call to set up a consultation.
 Please be sure the caller is able to provide information about provider availability for follow-up, as well as key information about the case to guide the consultation or referrals.

 Who pays for this program?

 Be Happy is provided at no cost to providers thanks to generous support from the IU Health Values Program, IU School of Medicine Department of Psychiatry, and Indiana FSSA Division of Mental Health and Addictions.

 Who should I contact with additional questions?

-For additional information, please contact project coordinator, Carmen Perez at firstname.lastname@example.org.
+For additional information, please contact the project coordinator at firstname.lastname@example.org.